 In the Displays panel, select the Radar Sweep View in 2D display type.

-In the Times tab, select all of the available times.
+In the Times tab, select Use Default from the dropdown menu to display every time.

 Click Create Display.

 Change the color bar used for the radar velocity display to the Velocity_Example.xml color bar found in the <local path>/Data/Generic/Radar/ColorTable directory.